 Kaul et al. in \cite{KaulYatesGruteser-2012Infocom} use a graphical method to compute and minimize an age-related metric: the \emph{average age}.
 This metric is defined as

-A growing body of works has used this metric to evaluate the performance of multiple communication systems represented using queuing models \cite{YatesKaul-2012ISIT,KamKompellaEphremides2013ISIT,KamKompellaEphremides2014ISIT,CostaCodreanuEphremides2014ISIT,UpdateorWait-2016Infocom, NajmNasser-ISIT2016,NajmYatesSoljanin-ISIT2017,BedewySunShroff17,NajmTelatar2018,NajmNasserTelatar-ISIT2018}; some of them being subject to resource allocation constraints (such as energy \cite{Elif-2015ITA,Yates-2015ISIT,ArafaUlukus17,BacinogluUysal-ISIT17,BacinogluSunUysalMutlu-ISIT18}).
+A growing body of works has used this metric to evaluate the performance of multiple communication systems represented using queuing models \cite{YatesKaul-2012ISIT,KamKompellaEphremides2013ISIT,KamKompellaEphremides2014ISIT,CostaCodreanuEphremides2014ISIT,UpdateorWait-2016Infocom, NajmNasser-ISIT2016,BedewySunShroff17,NajmTelatar2018,NajmNasserTelatar-ISIT2018,InoueEtAl}; some of them being subject to resource allocation constraints (such as energy \cite{Elif-2015ITA,Yates-2015ISIT,ArafaUlukus17,BacinogluUysal-ISIT17,BacinogluSunUysalMutlu-ISIT18}).
+For an excellent recent survey about age of information, see \cite{YatesEtAlJSACSurvey}.
 The works previously cited have mostly focused on computing the average age (AoI) given a certain status updating policy while assuming no errors.
-At a more physical level, the effect of noise and channel coding on the average age was also investigated; in particular, when the channel used is the erasure channel.
+At a more physical level, the effect of noise and channel coding on the average age was also investigated, especially when the erasure channel is used \cite{RefR1Reviewer1,RefR2Reviewer1,RefR3Reviewer1,RefR4Reviewer1,RefR5Reviewer1,RefR6Reviewer1,RefR7Reviewer1, RefR8Reviewer1,ChenHuang-ISIT2016,ParagTaghaviChamberland17,NajmYatesSoljanin-ISIT2017,RoyNajmSoljaninZhong-ISIT2017}.
 Chen et al. in \cite{ChenHuang-ISIT2016} assume a random service time but the transmitted packet has a certain probability of being lost at the end of the transmission.
 Parag et al. in \cite{ParagTaghaviChamberland17} consider the binary erasure channel (BEC) and compute the average age for two transmission schemes: single transmission and hybrid automatic repeat request (HARQ).
 While the authors in \cite{ParagTaghaviChamberland17} assume a just-in-time generation process, Najm et al. in \cite{NajmYatesSoljanin-ISIT2017} consider a Poisson process generation and two HARQ protocols to combat erasures: infinite incremental redundancy (IIR) and fixed redundancy (FR).
 Yates et al. in \cite{RoyNajmSoljaninZhong-ISIT2017} consider the previous two schemes, IIR and FR, but assume a just-in-time generation policy.
 While both papers, \cite{NajmYatesSoljanin-ISIT2017} and \cite{RoyNajmSoljaninZhong-ISIT2017}, agree on the definition of IIR, they use the term FR to describe two different schemes.
 In \cite{NajmYatesSoljanin-ISIT2017}, the update is divided into $k_p$ packets encoded ratelessly and each packet is encoded using an $(n_s,k_s)$-\emph{maximum distance separable} (MDS) code.
 In \cite{RoyNajmSoljaninZhong-ISIT2017}, FR means that each $k$-bit update is encoded into an $n$-bit codeword, and the update is successfully received if and only if at least $k$ bits are not erased.
-We are interested, here, in transmission schemes similar to the FR that is considered in \cite{RoyNajmSoljaninZhong-ISIT2017}.
+We are interested here in transmission schemes similar to the FR that is considered in \cite{RoyNajmSoljaninZhong-ISIT2017}.